dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 }
 ```

+Set it up once and for all, for each font used in your design system.
+Only call your Font container component and you'd always have a prestine font.

 [Github FontWrapper component to simplify for the article ↗️](https://github.com/dnvt/Dnvt-Folio/blob/c21a4d484a703532a6f19ebb939e57dd11b7de04/src/utils/fonts/elements/FontTagWrapper.tsx#L8)

 #### Result

-So just to make sure the benefits are clear, let's look at the initial example, with our custom 8px based height containers.
-Same design view without the grid system, with the baseline grid and finally with the padding grid.
+So just to make sure the benefits are clear, let's look at the initial example, with our custom 8px based height font containers.
+Displayed below, same design view a) without the grid system,b) with the baseline grid and finally b) with the padding grid.

 ![Font Boxing Demo](../../assets/images/../../../assets/images/Writings/Grid/font-boxing-benefits.png)

 See what's hapenning here?
-All spacers are now multiple of 8 but everything sits perfectly on the baseline by default.
+All spacers are now multiple of 8, all font containers are multiple of 8, but everything sits perfectly on the baseline by default.

-**Implementation start to already feel as simple as with the soft grid method.**
+The implementation start to already feel as simple as with the soft grid method.

 ![Font Exemple](../../assets/images/../../../assets/images/Writings/Grid/font-exemple.png)